swisschain/Swisschain.Extensions.Idempotency/README.md

             // In the end of this block, commit the unit of work.
             // You can Rollback it too if you logic requires this.
 This will rollback all the changes within the outbox.
-            // If you missed both Rollback and Commit, the unit of work will be rolled back on disposing. await unitOfWork.Commit();
+            // If you missed both `Rollback` and `Commit`, the unit of work will be rolled back on disposing. await unitOfWork.Commit();
         }

         // Dispatch all the messages stored in the outbox (you can omit this, if your method doesn't produce messages):
-        // If you use unit of work inside Mass Transit message handler, use overload which accepts ConsumeContext to improve
+        // If you use unit of work inside Mass Transit message handler, use overload which accepts `ConsumeContext` to improve
         // messages traceability
         await unitOfWork.EnsureOutboxDispatched();